 I have drastically lowered my cost of living by moving into a van, and you probably can too!

-I have been living in the van on and off since September of 2017, and have spent about 6 months total full-time on the road.
+I have been living in the van on and off since September of 2017, and have spent about 1-year total full-time on the road.
 Since then, I’ve spent an entire month camping in a different place every night, one month on a farm in Oregon, and several months trying to go slow and stay put for a week or so at a time.
 The cost of living breakdown below (especially for gas and groceries) is based on an average of my full-time experience.

 There are endless variations of van life, so please keep in mind that this post is simply based on my personal experience.
 It is a guide for those interested in transitioning to life on the road and curious about the general cost of van life.